Wendy-Lagho/malaria-detect/README.md

 ## 🤝 Acknowledgments

-Acknowledgments also to Google Cloud for providing resources and tools that made this project possible.
+Acknowledgments to Google Cloud for providing resources and tools that made this project possible.

 ## 📜 License